dongmingh/v1Launcher/README.md

 The network Launcher can execute the following task:

-1. generate crypto using cryptogen
+1. generate crypto-config yaml and execute cryptogen to generate crypto
 2. create configtx.yml
 3. create orderer block
 4. create channel configuration transaction
 5. create a docker-compose.yml and launch a network

 The usages of each script is given below so that they can be executed separately as needed.
-However, the script, v1launcher.sh, is designed to execute all tasks sequentially.
+However, the script, networkLauncher.sh, is designed to execute all tasks sequentially.

 ##Code Base

-- fabric commit level: aa119ec8d446a34df70a281efad649626b41d395
+- fabric commit level: f3c61e6cc3b04915081b15bbed000b377b53c4c1
-- fabric-sdk-node commit level: 1eedc511f62f6780899df15db9b91bec554c23ae
+- fabric-sdk-node commit level: 80d85084f574e593a634459e132eb8a552e80a7e
-- fabric-ca commit level: 77dc0ce08853615e6876db81fb9384c4e9c31209
+- fabric-ca commit level: 4f8666363c13c48327edd4e75403a56b806d745b

 #NetworkLauncher.sh